Valfride/LPR-RSR/README.md

 # Dataset description

-The proposed dataset was designed on Low Resolution (LR) License Plate (LP) images extracted from RodosSol-ALPR described in [GitHub](https://github.com/raysonlaroca/rodosol-alpr-dataset).
+The proposed dataset was designed on Low Resolution (LR) License Plate (LP) images extracted from RodosSol-ALPR [RodoSol-ALPR](https://github.com/raysonlaroca/rodosol-alpr-dataset).
 This dataset comprises 20.000 images taken by static cameras at a pay rolls located in Brazil state of Espírito Santo.
 Among the 20.000 images, there are 5.000 images of each of the following combination of type and layout:

 * Cars with brazilian LPs
 * Cars with Mercosur LPs